PagerDuty/backstage-plugin/README.md

 ## How to migrate from @backstage/plugin-pagerduty

 If you are migrating from the Pagerduty plugin that was maintained by Spotify, the steps to migrate are pretty simple.

-1. Remove the Backstage package from your Backstage project
+1. Remove the Backstage package from your project

     ```bash
     # From your Backstage root directory